CamDavidsonPilon/Python-Numerics/README.md

 A collection of numerical python recipes
 ========================================

-###DiscreteOptionPricing
+###Discrete Option Pricing
 Contains functions and classes to compute financial derivatives using discrete pricing theory.

-###DiscreteSDE
+Mostly recursion.

+###Discrete SDE
 Robust classes/methods to simulate stochastic differential equations using a discretization scheme.

-###MachineLearningScikitLearn
+Includes Euler, Milstein and Second-Order scheme.
+To be implemented into PyProcess.

+###Machine Learning Scikit Learn
 Some scikit-learn-friendly machine learning classes.

-###MultinomialMarkovAndEncoding
+###Monte Carlo
+A collection of tools to sample from a variety of distributions and evaluating integrals.
+Include bivariate copula sampling, markov chain monte carlo, and numerical integration (with variance reduction support).

+###Multinomial Markov And Encoding
 Create a multinomial markov chain (plus some awesome sampling and conditional sampling algos) from encoded data.

-###NumericalDerivatives
+See my [password analysis](http://www.camdp.com/blogs/modeling-password-creation) for a use and creation of it.

+###Numerical Derivatives
 Compute the derivative of functions a points using discrete schemes.
-Has a great recursive solution to solving the CDF to PDF problem.
+Has a great recursive solution to solving problem:

-###TimeSeriesAssociationRules
+>> Given a multivariate CDF, how can I computationally, and efficiently, find its pdf?

+This problem occurs in copula sampling often.

+###Time Series Association Rules
 A Framework to find association rules from human-generated features in time series.
+A work in progress, but pretty cool so far.

 ###utils
-Some nice utils to have around
+Some nice utils to have around.